kubernetes/community/communication/youtube/youtube-guidelines.md

     -   Posting of any inappropriate content (i.e. NSFW content) will result in ***immediate*** suspension of privileges.

--   All posted videos should use the naming convention: \<Name of Playlist's Group\> YYYYMMDD
+-   All posted videos should use the naming convention: [Name of Playlist's Group] Meeting Name for YYYYMMDD
-    -   **Example:** SIG Service Catalog 20161129
+    -   **Example:** [SIG Contributor Experience] Biweekly Meeting for 20240816

 -   Playlists should be organized chronologically for ease of use.
 This can be done by updating the default ordering of the Playlist: